Positive-Unlabelled Learning for identifying new candidate Dietary Restriction-related genes among Ageing-related genes: Experimental Setup

+With respect to the analysis of computational cost, we track the greenhouse gas emissions (grams of carbon dioxide equivalent or gCO$_2$e) of the DR-related gene identification pipelines of the existing (non-PU) method \mbox{\cite{vega2022machine}} and our PU-based Learning method, across the nested cross-validation training and inference pipeline, using \textit{codecarbon} \mbox{\cite{benoit_courty_2024_11171501}}.

-We also performed two qualitative evaluations of our best learned model: first, we analyzed the most important features to predict DR-relatedness according to the classifier, based on the Mean Decrease in Impurity \cite{louppe2013understanding}, and compared those identified in \cite{vega2022machine}.
-Second, we produced a ranking of the most promising ageing-related genes for novel DR-relatedness as those unlabelled examples (genes without known DR-relatedness) that are predicted as belonging to the positive class with the highest probability by the model.
-We inspect the existing literature of the genes in each ranking (the one produced using a non-PU method by Magdaleno et al. \cite{vega2022machine}, and the one produced using our novel PU Learning method), to compare the evidence in the literature linking each gene to biologic mechanisms that could be related to Dietary Restriction.
+We also performe two qualitative evaluations of our best learned model: first, we analyzed the most important features to predict DR-relatedness according to the classifier, based on the Mean Decrease in Impurity \cite{louppe2013understanding}, and compared those features with the most important features identified in \cite{vega2022machine}.
+Second, we produce a ranking of the most promising ageing-related genes for novel DR-relatedness as predicted by our model.
+As formalized in Eq. \mbox{\ref{eq:topcandidates}}, these most promising genes (i.e. those most likely to belong to $\mathcal{G}_{\text{DR}\cap\text{AGE}^+} \setminus \mathcal{G}_{\text{DR}\cap\text{AGE}}$) are defined by the model as those unlabelled examples (genes without known DR-relatedness) that are predicted as belonging to the positive class with the highest probability (see Eq. \mbox{\ref{eq:aprox}}).
+We use online resources (\textit{Pubmed}, \textit{Google Scholar}) to search for research linking a gene or its encoded protein to biological mechanisms potentially related to DR, for the most promising genes reported by our PU-based method and the existing approach by Magdaleno et al. \mbox{\cite{vega2022machine}}.